nikosarcevic/HEP-ASTRO-COSMO/README.md

 ### CosmoGRaPH

 CosmoGRaPH is a c++ code designed to explore cosmological problems in a fully general relativistic setting.
-The code implements various methods for numerically solving the Einstein field equations, and includes as matter sources an N-body/collisionless phase-space sheet solver, analysis tools useful for cosmology such as raytracing, and full AMR capabilities via SAMRAI.
+The code implements various methods for numerically solving the Einstein field equations, and includes as matter sources an N-body/collisionless phase-space sheet solver, analysis tools useful for

+such as raytracing, and full AMR capabilities via SAMRAI.

 https://cwru-pat.github.io/cosmograph/